 - Remove pork from broth and let cool.
 Strain the broth and skim off some of the grease on top, set aside.

-- In a heavy pot, preheat the 2 tablespoons of lard to medium heat for 5 minutes.
+- In a heavy pot, preheat the 3 tablespoons of lard to medium heat for 5 minutes.
 Add the pork and cook until nicely browned on most sides.
-While pork is browning, to the blender, add the green chiles and tomatillos and blend until smooth, set aside.
+While pork is browning, to the blender, add the roasted green chiles, tomatillos and 1 tsp of salt.
+Blend on high until smooth.
+Set aside.

-- To the pork, add the onions, chile peppers and garlic and cook for another 5 minutes.
-Add the green chile sauce from blender, cilantro, 2 cups of pork broth, oregano, cumin, granulated garlic and pepper.
-Bring to a boil, taste for salt, cover and continue cooking for 1 hour.
-Add the masa harina slurry, stir to combine quickly and continue cooking for another 30 to 40 minutes.
+- To the pork, add the onions, fresh chile peppers and garlic.
+Saute for another 5 minutes.
+Add the green chile sauce from blender, cilantro, 2 cups of pork broth, cumin, granulated garlic and pepper.
+Bring to a boil, taste for salt, cover and continue cooking for 40 minutes or until pork is very tender.
+Taste for salt.
+Mix in the crushed oregano and cook for another 5 minutes.
 Serve with warm corn tortillas.